garyfleming/continuous-entropy/continuous-entropy.md

 ^ The gold standard here is that every commit that makes it through a CI build should be pushed to production.
 That can lead to hundreds of releases a week.
 Again, this will generally be augmented by using build pipelines that check software is working, as well as practices like blue-green releases for zero downtime deploys.
-^ The fact is that the peer-reviewed research in this space shows that teams that learn to do this delivery services faster and more reliably.
+^ The fact is that the peer-reviewed research in this space shows that teams that learn to do this deliver services faster and more reliably.

 ---